kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 - how many replicas an application needs
 - how long it takes to gracefully shutdown an instance
-- how long it takes a new instace to start up
+- how long it takes a new instance to start up
 - the type of controller
-- the cluster's capacity for new pods
+- the cluster's resource capacity

 ## Separating Cluster Owner and Application Owner Roles